aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 This is the configuration text supplied by the user to designate the appropriate key for creating the HMAC hash.

-A key indicator MUST consist of exactly one of the following
+A key indicator MUST consist of the [ARN](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md#a-valid-aws-kms-arn) of a KMS HMAC key.
+The KMS `GenerateMac` method will be called for every HMAC calculation.

- * The encrypted form of a data key, as returned by the KMS `GenerateDataKey` operation, the associated [Key ID](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md#a-valid-aws-kms-identifier).
+In the future, it is anticipated that other types of key indicators will be supported; for example, the encrypted form of a data key, as returned by the KMS `GenerateDataKey` operation, along with the associated [Key ID](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md#a-valid-aws-kms-identifier).
 The library will call AWS KMS to decrypt the key.
-Then the library caches the plaintext key and calculates the HMAC locally.
+Then the library will cache the plaintext key and calculate the HMAC locally.
-More complex configuration, faster execution time.
+More complex configuration than the HMAC Key, but faster execution if cached over multiple records.
- * The [ARN](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/aws-kms/aws-kms-key-arn.md#a-valid-aws-kms-arn) of a KMS HMAC key.
-The KMS `GenerateMac` method will be called for every HMAC calculation.
-Easier configuration, slower execution time.

 ## Scan Beacon Configuration